tmaria17/checks-for-understanding/module-2/backend/week_one.md

 Choose One:
 * I feel comfortable with the content presented this week
-* I feel overwhelmed by the content presented this week Both?
+* I feel overwhelmed by the content presented this week<br>
+Both?